danielhmetro/dantonio.nyc/README.md

 #### nyckml
 This is a KML generator that allows you to visualize the line-of-sight between two NYC rooftops using Google Earth.
 Handly for installing antennas in the mesh.
 You can read up more about its function [here](https://github.com/danielhmetro/nyckml).

-#### music
-Status: 💥
-What I want this to be is a viewer of all the last-played songs from my NextCloud playlist (so people can look at what music I have been listening to [I tend not use commercial streaming services anymore]) but it has been quite a pain due to the fact that 1) Subsonic (the music provider backend that the Music [app](https://github.com/owncloud/music/) provides) does not expose this very well (or that I haven't spent time disecting the protocol to get this information) and 2) my planned method to use a PHP backend to use inotify to see when files were being opened using the filesystem has been literally the worst experience ever...ok I am dying just remembering what a disaster that was so yeah it will remain broken until I have a better plan.

 ### Documents
 Status: mostly there ☑️
+The Documents sub-menu is hardcoded with programs that simulate Windows Explorer depending on the context.
+The particular elements in the folder still need a bit of work to be bug free, but the basic functionality is now complete.

+#### My Documents
 This where my projects, resume, and other information are.
 It connects to my NextCloud server using WebDAV with a public share.
 Ideally, clicking on files would open up some context-aware file viewer as a window inside the "operating system" but for now, it will trigger a file download as a blob.

+#### My Music
+This is a viewer of all the last-played songs from my NextCloud playlist (so people can look at what music I have been listening to [I tend not use commercial streaming services anymore]).
+Originally wanted to intercept requests from the Subsonic backend or use inotify to see when files were being opened using the filesystem, but I now use middleware on the server to access the Nextcloud database directly for the music metadata.

 ### Servers
 Status: done ✅